Concussion Management at ProActive Rehab

 - Individualized resting strategies and home instruction

 - Modification of academic and/or employment demands

-- Neurocognitive (ImPACT) re-assessment
+- Neurocognitive (ImPACT) testing

 - Visual coordination screening and oculomotor-based rehabilitation techniques